piotrostr/fairdrop/docs/usage.md

 There is a Satellite contract on Arbitrum that receives data from Optimism core FairDrop contract through Wormhole

-Satellite cannot perform verification, it is only a mirror of the data in the core contract
+Satellites doesn't perform WorldID verification, it only reflects the data that based on proofs verified by the FairDrop Verifier contract

 This graphs encapsulates the flow from the higher-level: